mostlybadfly/vimstuff/split-windows.md

 To navigate within buffers try `:vert sb BUFFER NUMBER/NAME`.

+Note on window width:
+  I like to keep my line length at 80 (though i'm considering 100).
+What I typically do is start my terminal window at 160 width, then when I vertical split I do `Ctrl + w =` to set both windows to equal length(80 each).

 ## Some .vimrc changes to consider

 By default, the split opens to the left of the current window, which I dont find as intuitive.
 Adding the following to .vimrc will make it open to the right: